 What You’ll Need

-Here’s everything required to bake this tropical-inspired banana bread:
+Here’s what you’ll need to bake this tropical-inspired banana bread:

-- All-Purpose Flour — This is the backbone of our bread, building structure and assuring a tender crumb.
+- All-Purpose Flour: This is the protein structure of our bread; it gives structure to the bread and provides for a tender crumb.

-- Sugar: For sweetness and to develop a golden-brown crust.
+- Sugar: For sweetness and for a golden-brown crust.

-- Baking Powder & Baking Soda: These two work together for a good rise, giving the bread that light and fluffy texture.
+- Cake flour and Baking Powder & Baking Soda: All of these working in synergy for a good rise, that’s what gives the bread a light and fluffy texture.

-- Salt: Needs to temper the sweetness and create a better overall flavor.
+- Salt: Should contrast sweetness and also lift overall flavor.

-- Eggs: Help hold everything together while adding richness and structure.
+- Eggs: Aids in holding everything together while also providing richness and texture.

-- Ripe Bananas: The bread’s leading actor, providing natural sweetness, moisture, and the banana flavor we all know and love.
+- Ripe Bananas: The hero in this bread, contributing natural sweetness, moisture and that banana flavor we all love.

-- Crushed Pineapple in Juice: Keeps the bread super moist while infusing a tangy, tropical flavor.
+- Crushed Pineapple in Juice: Gives the bread a ton of moisture and adds a tangy tropical flavor.

-- Organic Sunflower Oil: A neutral oil that allows the bread to stay moist without imparting any competing flavors.
+- Organic Sunflower Oil: A neutral oil that allows the loaf to retain its moisture without adding in some competing flavors.

-- Macadamia Nuts: Adds a buttery crunch — another flavor that complements tropical.
+- Macadamia Nuts: Adds a buttery crunch — also an often overlooked flavor that pairs nice with tropical.

-- Unsweetened Coconut Flakes: Adds a hint of coconut flavor and a chewy texture, boosting the bread’s island vibe.
+- Unsweetened coconut flakes: Provides a touch of coconut flavor and a chewiness that sells the bread’s island-y appeal even further.

 How to Make Hawaiian Banana Bread